MSUB General Information

 How to File a Complaint

 Students and prospective students of the Montana University System are encouraged to initially address complaints through the applicable institution’s complaint or review procedures.
-For distance education and on-campus students, you may contact the Office of the Vice Chancellor for Student Affairs or the Human Resources/Title IX Coordinator office.
+At Montana State University Billings, please refer to the following contact information: For distance education and on-campus students, you may contact the Office of the Vice Chancellor of Student Access and Success or the Human Resources/Title IX Coordinator office.
 Refer to the websites listed below.

 Complaints that remain unresolved after engaging in the above-referenced process may be further pursued in the following manners: